 The Performance Management System is based on an annual performance cycle with a formal annual review and an informal half-yearly review.

 The IGT has been utilising the design features and infrastructure of the Treasury Performance Management System in its own system.
 An important feature is transparency in the process used by the Executive in measuring performance and communicating to each staff member.

 IGT non-SES staff are employed under an enterprise agreement pursuant to the Fair Work Act 2009.

 The IGT may provide alternative remuneration arrangements in specific circumstances.

-At 30 June 2015, one permanent SES employee was engaged under an employment agreement and one under a determination.
+At 30 June 2016, one permanent SES employee was engaged under an employment agreement and one was engaged under a determination.

 The IGT’s remuneration package is determined by the Remuneration Tribunal.